mainyepeter/phase3churn-analysis/README.md

 # Overview
 This dataset contains information about customers of a telecom company and whether they churned or not.
 Churn refers to the phenomenon of customers leaving a service or product.
 The dataset includes various features that can be used to predict churn behavior

+## Problem statement:
+The problem we aim to address in this project is predicting customer churn in a telecom dataset.
+By analyzing customer data such as usage patterns, demographics, and customer service interactions, we aim to develop a predictive model that can accurately identify customers who are likely to churn.
+This model will enable telecom companies to proactively intervene and implement retention strategies to reduce churn rates

 ## Business Understanding: